Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 You will now boot Linux on the Zynq-7000 SoC ZC702 target board using JTAG mode.

-***Note*:** Additional boot options will be explained in [Linux Booting and Debug in the Software Platform](6-linux-booting-debug.md).
+**Note:** Additional boot options are explained in [Linux Booting and Debug in the Software Platform](./7-linux-booting-debug.md).

 1. Copy the `BOOT.BIN`, `image.ub`, and `boot.scr` files to the SD card.

-2. Setup the board as described in [Example 2](./2-using-zynq.md#setup-the-board)
+2. Set up the board as described in [Example 2](./2-using-zynq.md#setup-the-board)

-3. Change boot mode to SD boot
+3. Change the boot mode to SD boot.

     - Change **SW16[5:1]** to **01100**

     ![SD Boot Mode Setup for SW16](media/image89.jpeg)

-4. Make sure Ethernet Jumper J30 and J43 as shown in the following figure.
+4. Make sure Ethernet Jumper J30 and J43 are as shown in the following figure.

     ![Ethernet Jumper](./media/image69.jpeg)

     Ethernet is optional in this example.
-It's required in Example 5.
+It is required in Example 5.

 5. Launch the Vitis software platform and open the same workspace you used in [Example 2](2-using-zynq.md) and [Example 3](3-using-gp-port-zynq.md).